-In connection with each of the opinions expressed below, we have assumed that, at or prior to the time of delivery of any Resale Shares: (i) the Registration Statement has become effective and such effectiveness has not been terminated or rescinded; (ii) upon issuance of any Resale Shares, the total number of shares of Common Stock issued and outstanding will not exceed the total number of shares of Common Stock that the Company is then authorized to issue under the Company's Second Amended and Restated Certificate of Incorporation; and (iii) there has not occurred any change in law or further action by the Company's board of directors, in any case affecting the validity of such Resale Shares or enforceability of such Purchase Agreement.
-We have also assumed that neither the issuance, sale and delivery of such Resale Shares nor the compliance by the Company with the terms of the Purchase Agreement will violate any applicable law or public policy or result in a violation of any provision of any instrument or agreement then binding upon the Company or any restriction imposed by any court or governmental body having jurisdiction over the Company.
+In connection with each of the opinions expressed below, we have assumed that, at or prior to the time of delivery of any Resale Shares or Resale Warrants: (i) the Registration Statement has become effective and such effectiveness has not been terminated or rescinded; (ii) upon issuance of any Warrant Shares, the total number of shares of Common Stock issued and outstanding will not exceed the total number of shares of Common Stock that the Company is then authorized to issue under the Company's Second Amended and Restated Certificate of Incorporation; (iii) there has not occurred any change in law or further action by the Company's board of directors, in any case affecting the validity of such Resale Shares or Resale Warrants or enforceability of such Warrant Agreement; and (iv) the Exercise Price (as defined in the Warrants) will not be adjusted to an amount below the par value per share of the shares of Common Stock.
+We have also assumed that none of the sale and delivery of such Resale Shares, the issuance and delivery of the Warrant Shares or the compliance by the Company with the terms of the Warrant Agreement will violate any applicable law or public policy or result in a violation of any provision of any instrument or agreement then binding upon the Company or any restriction imposed by any court or governmental body having jurisdiction over the Company.